mehdiDagdoug/mehdiDagdoug.github.io/_pages/teaching.md

 The material for these courses can be found on the MyCourses website.

+## Science popularization and interactions with secondary school
+- Presentation for "Soup and Science" entitled *Missing data treatment in surveys*".
+- Roundtable for "Undergraduate Research Panel" short talk entitled *Missing data treatment in surveys*".
+- Conference for the final of "Rallye de mathématique des collégiens 2022" entitled *What is survey sampling?*.
+- Conference for the final of "Rallye de mathématique des lycéens 2022" entitled *Titanic, between a Maritime Expedition and a Walk in Random Forests*.
+- Creation of a science popularization workshop for high school students entitled *Titanic, between a Maritime Expedition and a Walk in Random Forests*.

 ## Older courses taught

 During my PhD, I have been a teaching assistant in bachelor's and master's programs, for both mathematical and computer sciences-oriented classes.
 The courses for which I have been a teaching assistant can be found below, for each academic year.
 The courses were given for a [master's degree in statistical modeling](https://lmb.univ-fcomte.fr/Master-Mathematiques-Appliquees) as well as a bachelor's degree in science.